 Admission is $5 for adults and free for guests under the age of 18 and members.

-Sunday-Thursday: Closed to the public
+Sunday-Saturday: Closed to the public

 Intuit is closed to the public on the following holidays: Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.